Becoming in public

 Sequana Whiteside

-“Telling my younger self that, as a creative, there are so many different mediums to explore and that you don't need to limit yourself would be one of the first things I would sit down with her about… I would often self-limit because of my lack of resources and my understanding of creativity being only what I saw on TV… Create, expand, and adapt over time… creativity is as limitless as life itself… Sometimes you have to create your own spaces and your own way of telling your story… The right people will find you, and the right people will support you, because your story is just as important.”
+“Telling my younger self that, as a creative, there are so many different mediums to explore and that you don't need to limit yourself would be one of the first things I would sit down with her about… I would often self-limit because of my lack of resources and my understanding of creativity being only what I saw on TV… Create, expand, and adapt over time… creativity is as limitless as life itself… sometimes you have to create your own spaces and your own way of telling your story.
+No matter how much time it takes, it is OK to continue to work on your art and create your craft.
+The right people will find you, and the right people will support you, because your story is just as important — even if you're not seeing it on TV just yet.”

 Jade Stevenson